Willi Reimann

-Willi Reimann (born 24 December 1949 in Schwagstorf (Fürstenau)) is a German retired football player and manager.
+Willi Reimann (born 24 December 1949) is a German former football player and manager.

 Reimann played as a young boy in a local club in Rheine, later in the Bundesliga for Hannover 96 and Hamburg, appearing in 287 games, in which he scored 93 goals.
 After one more season for the Calgary Boomers in the North American Soccer League in 1981, Reimann retired from playing.

 As manager he worked for FC St. Pauli, HSV, VfL Wolfsburg, 1.
 FC Nürnberg and Eintracht Frankfurt.

 After being sacked due to the relegation of Frankfurt he moved to the United Arab Emirates to manage Al-Shaab.
 From November 2006 until March 2007, he managed Eintracht Braunschweig.